Xerophayze/Kokoro-Story/README.md

    - **Library** tab (all past generations)
    - **Latest Audio** section on the **Generate** tab (most recent completed job)
 8. When "Generate separate audio files for each chapter" is on, you can also enable "Also create a single full-length audiobook" so the Library presents both individual chapters and a combined ZIP/full download.
+9. Voice assignments, tone/pitch settings, and detected speakers stay exactly as-is after job submission.
+Use the “Reset Assignments” button if you ever want to clear them manually.

+### Quick Test Previews

+- A shared “Quick Test Text” field lives above the Assigned Voices section so you can type once and preview any speaker with matching FX.
+- Each speaker row includes an inline Quick Test button beside the tone controls; the default voice panel keeps its own per-voice preview textarea so you can audition narrator tweaks independently.

 **Note:** Local GPU mode runs entirely on your machine and never uses the Replicate API, ensuring complete privacy and no API costs.